 This small, gingerbread house that has quite a lot of character.
 Clever use of the gummies for the door walkway as well as arches above the door.
 The windows are gummies as well with frosting trim.
 Multi-colored candies line the roof, creating a rainbow pattern that is visually very pretty, pairing well with the icing layer of ‘fake’ snow that the frosting creates.
 More gummies adorn the roof, creating the shingles with giant gummies adding more focus on the diamond-shaped centerpiece of the house, making this one both aesthetically symmetrical and tasty as well.

-Choosing the best gingerbread house kit seems reasonably straightforward, right?
-But after reviewing many kits, we found out that some leave us genuinely disappointed.
+Choosing the best gingerbread house kit should be easy.
+But after reviewing many kits, we found out that some leave us disappointed.
 Stale gingerbread, missing pieces, and horrible tasting icing; these are things to watch out for when choosing your kit.

 We reviewed these gingerbread house kits for size, kid-friendliness, affordability, taste, and the amount of time it takes to build the gingerbread house.

-Here is a review of the best gingerbread house kits of 2019
+Here is a review of the best gingerbread house kits to buy in 2019.

 Gingerbread House Kit Review & Comparison

-For specific information about the most highly rated gingerbread house kits, jump to the section which best fits your needs below:
+For specific information about the top rated gingerbread house kits, jump to the section which best fits your needs below:

-If you are looking for a classic gingerbread house that comes with high-quality gingerbread, pre-made frosting, and decent tasting candy; this is the gingerbread house for you.
+The Wilton gingerbread house classic gingerbread house kit that comes with high-quality gingerbread, pre-made frosting, and decent tasting candy.
 Everything is ready to build out of the box with this gingerbread house, so this is perfect for kids.
 This gingerbread house is a bit pricey side at $30 per kit.